Ventricular Septal Defect (VSD)

 At the same time, the left ventricle must work harder to compensate for the blood that moved into the right ventricle – ensuring that enough blood is reaching the rest of the body.

 The size of the VSD will affect the type of symptoms, the severity of symptoms, and the age at which they first occur.

-Depending on the size of the VSD, the majority, can be spotted during pregnancy at the 20 week scan and Tiny Tickers train sonographers to be better able to do this.
+Depending on the size of the VSD, moderate to large VSD‘s can be detected during routine pregnancy scans.
+Our specialist fetal cardiac training helps sonographers to be better able to do this.

 Babies with undetected large VSDs will usually begin to show symptoms within 4-8 weeks after birth.
 They will appear to be breathless and, because of the extra effort they are having to put into breathing, will not be interested in feeding.
 As a result, they will not be gaining weight as normal.
 They may also have frequent chest infections and appear to be always tired.

 A VSD can often be picked up by listening to the heart – the noise of the extra blood flowing through the valve can be heard as a heart murmur.

 To confirm the presence of a VSD, an echocardiogram (or echo) is usually conducted.
 This is an ultrasound scan of the heart – which can show the pattern of blood flow through the VSD, and determine how large the opening is, as well as much blood is passing through it.